-Figure 1 - Recently completed step out drill holes and significant hanging-wall mineralisation at Apollo Hill.
+Figure 1 - Recently completed step out drill holes and significant shallow hanging-wall mineralisation at Apollo Hill.
+Assays pending for some holes in important locations.
+A wide mineralised corridor is providing the opportunity for the discover of multiple high grade plunging shoots.
 Grid GDA94\Z51.
 Cross section; +/-50m.